arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/22.ML-anomaly-detection-app-note/content.md

 }
 ```

-The code below represents the main loop of the Nicla Sense ME program and is responsible for managing the continuous operation of the system.
+The code bellow represents the main loop of the Nicla Sense ME program and is responsible for managing the continuous operation of the system.
 This includes monitoring for Bluetooth® Low Energy (BLE) connections, retrieving data from the onboard accelerometer, and transmitting the data to a connected central device.

 The program ensures that the Nicla Sense ME can maintain a BLE connection with a central device, such as the Opta™.
 It continuously checks if a central device is connected.
 Once a connection is established, the program enters a loop to regularly retrieve accelerometer data, update sensor values, and transmit the motion data to the connected device.